 Voltage in General

 Voltages less than 30 Vrms or 42 Vdc are considered safe (except when skin is broken).

-IEC's "EN61010-1, Safety requirements for electrical equipment for measurement, control and laboratory use, April 1993" sets guidelines for safety.
-If your tester doesn't meet these guidelines then you need to implement a process to keep people way from the high voltage during a test:
+IEC's "EN61010-1, Safety requirements for electrical equipment for measurement, control and laboratory use, 2017-1" sets guidelines for safety.

 Cirris Tester Safety

 |1000H, 2000H, 1000H+, Touch 1, 1100H+, CH+, Easy-Touch™ Pro||Intrinsically Safe|

 Georgia State University's Electric Shock Page shows physiological effects of a shock.

 Bussman's Safety Basics Book is geared toward power electrical hazards but it is an excellent source of electrical safety information.